AnkitSharma-007/MovieApp/README.md

 # MovieApp

-A full-stack web application for managing the movie data, created with ASP.NET Core and Angular, using SQL Server as a database.
+A full-stack web application for managing movie data, created with ASP.NET Core and Angular, using SQL Server as a database.

 # Concepts Covered